Azure-Samples/azure-sql-db-fullstack-serverless-kickstart/README.md

 ## Repo branches

-This repo has three branches that shows the development at different stages
+This repo has several branches that shows the development at different stages

 - 1.0: This branch